pablocalderon9408/pablocalderon9408/README.md

 ⚡ Disciplined, self-learner, goal oriented, skilled to lead people, accountable and always learning.

-I work for hackU which is an educational startup.
+I am working for hackU, an educational startup, based on microlearning.

+I like to be challenged and surrounded with great people to look up to.